Mental reservation: Equivocation

 The Bible contains a good example of equivocation.
 Abraham was married to Sarah/Sarai, his half-sister by a different mother.
 Fearing that as he traveled people would covet his beautiful wife and as a result kill him to take her, he counselled her to agree with him when he would say that "she is my sister".
-This happened on two occasions, first with the Pharaoh of Egypt, told in Genesis 12:11-13, and second, with a king called Abimelech in Gen 20:12.
+This happened on two occasions, first with the Pharaoh of Egypt, told in Genesis 12:11-13, and second, with a king called Abimelech in Genesis 20:12.
 Abraham later explained to Abimelech that Sarah was indeed his sister, as they shared the same father, although had different mothers.
-Writers Petrus Serrarius, Giovanni Stefano Menochio and George Leo Haydock refer to mental reservation as justification for Judith's false explanation that she intended to betray her people to the Assyrians in the apocryphal book which bears her name.
+Writers Petrus Serrarius, Giovanni Stefano Menochio and George Leo Haydock also refer to mental reservation as justification for Judith's false explanation that she intended to betray her people to the Assyrians in the deuterocanonical book which bears her name.

 A frequently cited example of equivocation is a well-known incident from the life of Athanasius of Alexandria.
 When Julian the Apostate was seeking Athanasius's death, Athanasius fled Alexandria and was pursued up the Nile.
 Seeing the imperial officers were gaining on him, Athanasius took advantage of a bend in the river that hid his boat from its pursuers and ordered his boat turned around.
 When the two boats crossed paths, the Roman officers shouted out, asking if anyone had seen Athanasius.
 As instructed by Athanasius, his followers shouted back, "Yes, he is not very far off."
 The pursuing boat hastily continued up the river, while Athanasius returned to Alexandria, where he remained in hiding until the end of the persecution.

 Another anecdote often used to illustrate equivocation concerns Francis of Assisi.
 He once saw a man fleeing from a murderer.
 When the murderer then came upon Francis, he demanded to know if his quarry had passed that way.
 Francis answered, "He did not pass this way", sliding his forefinger into the sleeve of his cassock, thus misleading the murderer and saving a life.
 A variant of this anecdote is cited by the canonist Martin de Azpilcueta to illustrate his doctrine of a mixed speech (oratoria mixta) combining speech and gestural communication.

 When there was good reason for using equivocation, its lawfulness was admitted by all moral theologians.
 Traditionally, the doctrine of mental reservation was intimately linked with the concept of equivocation, which allowed the speaker to employ double meanings of words to tell the literal truth while concealing a deeper meaning.